openshift/installer/docs/user/troubleshooting.md

 #### Debugging the cluster-network-operator
 The cluster network operator is responsible for deploying the networking components.
 It does this in response to a special object created by the installer.

 From a deployment perspective, the network operator is often the "canary in the coal mine."
-It runs very early in the installation process, after the master nodes have come up but before the bootstrap control plane has been torn down.
-It can be indicative of more subtle installer issues, such as long delays in bringing up master nodes or apiserver communication issues.
+It runs very early in the installation process, after the control plane nodes have come up but before the bootstrap control plane has been torn down.
+It can be indicative of more subtle installer issues, such as long delays in bringing up control plane nodes or apiserver communication issues.
 Nevertheless, it can have other bugs.

 First, determine that the network configuration exists: